oyama/pico-midi-looper-ble/docs/architecture.md

 ## Overview

 The Pico MIDI Looper is a BLE-MIDI-based loop recorder for Raspberry Pi Pico W.
-It records and plays back a two-bar loop (32 steps) consisting of two drum tracks … In addition to recording, a tap-tempo mode lets you adjust the global BPM on the fly with the same single button.
+It records and plays back a two-bar loop (32 steps) consisting of four drum tracks … In addition to recording, a tap-tempo mode lets you adjust the global BPM on the fly with the same single button.
 Internally, the system is organized around two central mechanisms:

 1. A **finite state machine (FSM)** governing the overall looper state